muratk3n/thirdwave/en/README.md

 for over two millenia.
 Yet the so-called "educated" would be hard pressed to prove this fact starting from simple assumptions, hence they cannot prove it to others with convictionn, disinformation grows.
-We created a culture of technobabble with little knowledge.
+We created a culture of technobabble with little true knowledge.

 ---